-If measured risk preferences differ according to the risk-elicitation method used, it would be illuminating to find out why and to identify which method gets closer to true risk preferences.
-One study suggests that gender differences are more likely when a safe option is available, meaning that subjects have the option of avoiding any risk [1].
+The second posits that gender differences are more likely to be encountered when a safe option is available, meaning that subjects have the option of avoiding any risk [13].
 For example, by choosing lottery 1 in the Eckel and Grossman task (Figure 2) or by allocating the entire endowment to the safe account in the investment game (Figure 3), subjects can secure some money without facing any risk.
 In contrast, neither the Holt and Laury task (Figure 1) nor the bomb risk-elicitation task (Figure 4) provides a riskless option: all the choices that may deliver a positive return entail some uncertainty.